asht3/chip8/README.md

 Implementation Note: This implementation uses the original behavior for compatibility with games like Space Invaders.
 The [Chip-8 quirks test](https://github.com/Timendus/chip8-test-suite) checks for the modern behavior.

+Games that are known to be compatible with this emulator are in the roms folder.

 ## How To Change ROMs
 Find src/main.cpp.
 At the beginning of the main loop, look for a line of code loading in a ROM.
 It will look something like this:
 ```